akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 		if not (dp * actualSign > 0):
 			weights = vecAdd(weights, vec, actualSign)
 ```
 The first four lines may look a little unusual, but they serve two purposes.
 First, given a limited number of points, we can use them multiple times to come up with a better boundary.
 Second, by shuffling the points, we avoid potential biases with how the data is presented.
-More details about convergence in the perceptron are at the end of the article.
+Finally, I chose to use 10 iterations because I experimentally found this value to lead to a consistent performance (for more details, see convergence section at the end of the article).
 The rest of the lines follow the update procedure that we derived mathematically.

 Finally, we evaluate the performance on both the train and the test data.
 Although, more sophisticated procedures evaluation methods exist, for now let's just see how many points we classified incorrectly: